buhrmi/buhrmi/README.md

 ### [Shitcoins](https://github.com/buhrmi/shitcoins)

-ICO launch platform with a built-in trading engine.
+ICO launch platform with a built-in trading engine that never got any traction.

 ## New Projects